Carbon capture and storage: Sudden CO_{2} leakage

 CO_{2} is a colorless and odorless gas that accumulates near the ground because it is heavier than air.
 In humans, exposure to CO_{2} at concentrations greater than 5% (50,000 parts per million) causes the development of hypercapnia and respiratory acidosis.
 Concentrations of more than 10% may cause convulsions, coma, and death.
 CO_{2} levels of more than 30% act rapidly leading to loss of consciousness in seconds.

 Pipelines and storage sites can be sources of large accidental releases of CO_{2} that can endanger local communities.
 A 2005 IPCC report stated that "existing CO_{2} pipelines, mostly in areas of low population density, accident numbers reported per kilometre of pipeline are very low and are comparable to those for hydrocarbon pipelines."
 The report also stated that the local health and safety risks of geologic CO_{2} storage were "comparable" to the risks of underground storage of natural gas if good site selection processes, regulatory oversight, monitoring, and incident remediation plans are in place.
 As of 2020, the ways that pipelines can fail is less well-understood for CO_{2} pipelines than for natural gas or oil pipelines, and few safety standards exist that are specific to CO_{2} pipelines.

 While infrequent, accidents can be serious.
-In 2020, a CO_{2} pipeline ruptured following a mudslide near Satartia, Mississippi, causing people nearby to lose consciousness.
+In 2020, a CO_{2} pipeline ruptured after a mudslide near Satartia, Mississippi, causing people nearby to lose consciousness.
 About 200 people were evacuated and 45 were hospitalized, and some experienced longer-term effects on their health.
 High concentrations of CO_{2} in the air also caused vehicle engines to stop running, hampering the rescue effort.

 Jobs

 Retrofitting facilities with CCS can help to preserve jobs and economic prosperity in regions that rely on emissions-intensive industry, while avoiding the economic and social disruption of early retirements.
-For instance, Germany's plans to retire around 40 GW of coal-fired generation capacity before 2038 is accompanied by a EUR 40 billion (USD 45 billion) package to compensate the owners of coal mines and power plants as well as support the communities that will be affected.
-There is potential for reducing these costs if plants are retrofitted with CCS.
-Retrofitting CO_{2} capture equipment can enable the continued operation of existing plants, as well as associated infrastructure and supply chains.